riquewill1977/osticket-prereqs/README.md

 We now need to rename the ost-sampleconfig.php to ost-config.php removing "sample" from the name.

+We will undertake this action to ensure universal access and prevent conflicts arising from user manipulation of the file.

 Navigate to C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename the file.

 ![image](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/3af9820a-2d78-403e-adaa-1d84961d68c7)